codeforequity-at/botium-connector-watson/README.md

 1. UNSET_WATSON_CONTEXT
 2. The path to the context variable

+## Usage behind a corporate proxy

+In case you have an HTTPS proxy, set the _HTTPS_PROXY_ environment variable

+    > HTTPS_PROXY=my-proxy-address:port npm test

+If you have an HTTP proxy, Botium has to tunnel the HTTPS traffic to Watson Assistant services over HTTP.
+Set the _WATSON_HTTP_PROXY_HOST_ and _WATSON_HTTP_PROXY_PORT_ capabilities in botium.json (see below).

 ## Supported Capabilities

 Set the capability __CONTAINERMODE__ to __watson__ to activate this connector.